innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 Sam : has posted to : forum
 ```

-Hopefully, from these examples and the earlier Eliza example, you have a feeling for how we can build up quite rich sequences of behaviour (conversations over time, logical reasoning over multiple facts, including over facts derived from earlier presented facts) using quite simple rules.
-But while each rule in and of itself might be quite simple, and the discrete actions performed by each rule might be quite simple, the emergent behaviour might be quite elaborate.
+Hopefully, from these examples and the earlier Eliza example you have a feeling for how we can build up quite rich sequences of behaviour (conversations over time, logical reasoning over multiple facts, including over facts derived from earlier-presented facts) using quite simple rules.
+But while each rule might be quite simple, and the discrete actions performed by each rule might be quite simple, the emergent behaviour might be quite elaborate.

 ### Trying out another ruleset

-Let's try another example, this time using one of the example rule sets provided in the `durable-rules` documentation.
+Let’s try another example, this time using one of the example rulesets provided in the durable-rules documentation.

-We'll also see how we can add another dimension to the rules - and create a ruleset that speaks back to us.
+We’ll also see how we can add another dimension to the rules and create a ruleset that speaks back to us.

-You've already seen how we can get the simulated robot to speak, but how might we go about getting our notebooks to talk to us?
+You’ve already seen how we can get the simulated robot to speak, but how might we go about getting our notebooks to talk to us?

-### Talking Notebooks
+### Talking notebooks

-To get the robot to speak in the simulator, we make use of the browser's Javascript speech engine.
+To get the robot to speak in the simulator, we make use of the browser’s JavaScript speech engine.
 This speech engine was also used to allow Eliza to speak.
-It's not too hard to pull together a simple Python package, intended for use in Jupyter notebooks, that makes it easy for us to call this engine from a single line of Python code running via a notebook code cell that is not prefixed with the simulator magic.
+It’s not too hard to pull together a simple Python package, intended for use in Jupyter notebooks, that makes it easy for us to call this engine from a single line of Python code running via a notebook code cell that is not prefixed with the simulator magic.

 The following example demonstrates one such approach.
 The Python object that manages the speech actions also keeps track of how many messages have been posted and returns a visual count of utterances, alongside a transcript of each utterance.